edgedb/edgedb-go/rstdocs/index.rst

     err := client.Query(...)
     if errors.Is(err, context.Canceled) { ... }

-Most errors returned by the edgedb package will satisfy the gel.Error interface which has methods for introspecting.
+Most errors returned by the gel package will satisfy the gel.Error interface which has methods for introspecting.

 .. code-block:: go

     err := client.Query(...)

-    var edbErr gel.Error
+    var gelErr gel.Error
-    if errors.As(err, &edbErr) && edbErr.Category(edgedb.NoDataError){
+    if errors.As(err, &gelErr) && gelErr.Category(gel.NoDataError){
         ...
     }